DFE-Digital/npq-registration/docs/data_model.md

 ### 4.2. **Course Scheduling and Cohort Management**

-   - **Data Organization**: Courses (`Course`) are organized into `CourseGroup`s, which are further linked to specific `Schedule`s. `Schedule` connects each `CourseGroup` with `Cohort` entities that denote specific time frames, ensuring applications align with course timings.
+   - **Data Organisation**: Courses (`Course`) are organised into `CourseGroup`s, which are further linked to specific `Schedule`s. `Schedule` connects each `CourseGroup` with `Cohort` entities that denote specific time frames, ensuring applications align with course timings.
    - **Cohort Management**: The `Cohort` entity represents the year or session in which a group of participants starts.
 Each cohort can be associated with multiple applications and helps manage different program batches.

-   This organization ensures that courses are managed and tracked by cohorts and groups, making it easy to allocate schedules and track cohort-specific declarations and outcomes.
+   This organisation ensures that courses are managed and tracked by cohorts and groups, making it easy to allocate schedules and track cohort-specific declarations and outcomes.

 ```mermaid
 erDiagram